Ryan Jeffers Player Props: Twins vs. Yankees

 Yankees Pitching Rankings (2022)

-- The pitching staff for the Yankees had a collective 9.1 K/9 last season, the fifth-best in MLB.
+- The Yankees pitching staff ranked fifth in the big leagues last season with a collective 9.1 strikeouts per nine innings.

-- The Yankees' 3.31 team ERA ranked third across all MLB pitching staffs.
+- The Yankees had the third-ranked team ERA across all MLB pitching staffs (3.31).

-- The Yankees surrendered the seventh-fewest home runs in baseball (157 total, one per game).
+- Yankees pitchers combined to allow 157 home runs (one per game), the seventh-fewest in the big leagues.

-- Brito (2-0) takes the mound for the Yankees to make his third start of the season.
+- Cortes (2-0) starts for the Yankees, his third of the season.

-- In his most recent appearance on Saturday, the right-hander threw five innings against the Baltimore Orioles, allowing one earned run while surrendering three hits.
+- The left-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.